CBSE Class 12 Chemistry Syllabus 2024

 1. Separation of pigments from extracts of leaves and flowers by paper chromatography and determination of Rf values.

-2. Separation of constituents present in an inorganic mixture containing two cations only (constituents having large difference in Rf values to be provided).
+2. Separation of constituents present in an inorganic mixture containing two cations only (constituents having large differences in Rf values to be provided).

 F. Preparation of Inorganic Compounds